Juicy Secrets: 17 Exotic Fruits in Mexico You Must Taste!

 1) Dragon fruit (pitahaya)

 Dragon fruit was probably originally native to Mexico and Central America.
 Now it’s especially popular in Asia.
-It’s also cultivated in the Caribbean, Australia and elsewhere around the world.
+But it’s also grown in the Caribbean, Australia and elsewhere around the world.

-About the size of a baseball, pitaya grows on a type of cactus.
+About the size of a baseball, it grows on a type of cactus.

 How to eat dragon fruit

-Simply cut it in half and spoon out the fruit.
+Simply slice it in half and spoon out the goodness.

 2) Soursop (guanabana)